Edward Hopper: Marriage and breakthrough

 In 1966, Hopper was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.

 Death

 Hopper died of natural causes in his studio near Washington Square in New York City on May 15, 1967.
 He was buried two days later in the family plot at Oak Hill Cemetery in Nyack, New York, his place of birth.
 His wife died ten months later and is buried with him.

-His wife bequeathed their joint collection of more than three thousand works to the Whitney Museum of American Art.
-Papers and drawings in the Hopper home passed into the keeping of family friend Arthayer Sanborn.
-Other significant paintings by Hopper are held by the Museum of Modern Art in New York, The Des Moines Art Center, and the Art Institute of Chicago.
+Edward Hopper's wife, Josephine, bequeathed their joint collection of over three thousand pieces to the Whitney Museum.
+Arthayer Sanborn, a Baptist minister who frequently visited their home to care for Edward's sister, Marion, came into possession of three hundred Hopper drawings and paintings.
+Art historian Gail Levin has highlighted that whereas the Whitney Museum has extensive documentation of how Josephine distributed their couple's pieces, paintings acquired from Sanborn lack provenance proving the family willingly gifted the trove of pieces Sanborn reported finding in their attic.
+The Museum of Modern Art in New York, Des Moines Art Center, and Art Institute of Chicago all have significant collections of Hopper paintings.